JohnAdib/passwd/README.md

 ---

-## Secure Password Manager for you.
+## Secure & Personal Password Manager

 - [ ] Passwords saved in YAML.
 - [ ] Save history of all changes in Git.